OzanYasin/git-and-github-bootcamp/README.md

 To view any existing remotes for you repository, we can run `git remote` or `git remote -v` (verbose, for more info)

 This just displays a list of remotes.
 If you haven't added any remotes yet, you won't see anything!

+## Adding a New Remote

+A remote is really two things: **a URL and a label.** To add a new remote, we need to provide both to Git.

+`git remote add <name> <url>`

+Okay Git, anytime I use the name "origin", I'm referring to this particular Github repo URL.

+`git remote add origin https://github.com/blah/repo.git`